Mazzz-zzz/unite-defi-hackathon/1inch-api-reference.md

 ## Overview

-This document provides comprehensive API reference with practical examples for integrating with 1inch protocols.
+This document provides comprehensive API reference with practical examples for integra ting with 1inch protocols.
 All examples use real-world scenarios and include error handling.

 ## Authentication